inveniosoftware/invenio-search/docs/configuration.rst

 ~~~~~~~~
 Normally in a production environment, you will run an Elasticsearch cluster on
 one or more dedicated nodes.
 Following is an example of how you configure
-Invenio to use such as cluster:
+Invenio to use such a cluster:

 .. code-block:: python